wltechblog/apacheblock/memory-bank/activeContext.md

 -   **HTML Template:** Currently embedded in Go code.
 -   **Temporary Whitelisting:** Implemented with configurable duration.
 -   **Duplicate Rule Prevention:** Delete-then-insert pattern implemented for adding rules.
 -   **(Challenge) Caching:** Uses a 302 redirect to a dedicated challenge path (`/recaptcha-challenge`) to prevent caching of the initial blocked response.
 The challenge page itself and the success page use no-cache HTTP headers.
 The success page link includes a timestamp query parameter for cache busting.
+The success response also includes a `Connection: close` header to encourage the browser to establish a new connection after unblocking.